WillForEternity/PerClassLoRA--RA8D1/docs/explanation.md

 1.  **Training**: The GUI invokes the `train_c` executable, which reads directories of CSV files (e.g., `models/data/wave/`), where each file represents one complete gesture sequence.
 2.  **Inference**: The Python GUI buffers frames from the camera into a sequence of a fixed length (e.g., 30 frames).
 Once the buffer is full, the entire sequence is sent to the `ra8d1_sim` server via a TCP socket for a single prediction.

+### Data Normalization and Feature Engineering

+A key optimization in the data pipeline is the handling of the hand landmarks.
+For each frame:

+1.  **Normalization**: The 21 hand landmarks are normalized by treating the wrist (landmark 0) as the origin (0,0,0).
+This makes the gesture data invariant to the hand's position in the camera frame.
+2.  **Feature Exclusion**: The wrist landmark's own coordinates are **excluded** from the feature vector.
+Since it's always the origin, it provides no useful information to the model.
+This reduces the input feature size from 63 (21 * 3) to **60 (20 * 3)**, creating a more efficient and focused dataset that has been shown to improve model training performance.

 ## Key Technical Achievements

 1.  **TCN in Pure C with Static Memory**: The project's primary achievement is the successful implementation of a TCN from scratch in C. All model parameters, activations, and gradients are stored in **statically allocated structs and arrays**.
 This complete avoidance of `malloc` for the model is critical for embedded systems, preventing memory leaks and ensuring predictable performance.